Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 What is the meaning of this enigmatic statement: “[O]ne will be taken and the other left”?
 Jesus’ use of the word taken in vs. 39 and 40 implies a kind of washing away as if by a flood.
 In the Book of Revelation earth is used as a metaphor for the land of Israel and sea represents Gentile Rome.
 This imagery is not unique to Revelation, earth is often used to denote a specific nation-state while water imagery like sea, waters and flood often poetically symbolize foreign armies.
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 The flood of Matthew 24:36-41 like the floods of Isaiah 8:7-8; Ezekiel 26:3; Jeremiah 46:7-8; 47:1-2; 51:55-56; Daniel 11:10, 40; and Nahum 1:8 represents the coming invasion of Israel by foreign armies at the time of the end.
 In other words, the impeding Roman invasion of Israel during the Jewish War is symbolically depicted as a flood washing over the earth in Matthew 24:36-41.56 The flood of Genesis mentioned in vs. 37-41 is, therefore, a symbol of the destruction of Israel, the earth, by Gentile Rome, the sea, in preparation for its re-creation as the New Jerusalem in Revelation 21 and Revelation 22.

 Fulfilled!
-Matthew 24:40 Commentary: Did the Romans Kill and Exile One-Half of the People of Jerusalem?
+A Realized Eschatology Exposition and Commentary of Matthew 24:40: Did the Romans Kill and Exile One-Half of the People of Jerusalem?

 In describing those killed by Noah’s flood, Jesus says that the flood “took them all away.”
 As stated above the flood in the analogy above represents the Roman army.
 Therefore, those who were “taken” by this metaphorical flood in v.40 may also represent those who were killed during the Jewish War.
 The people who are taken away in v.
 40 might also represent those who were exiled during and after the Jewish War since being taken away by flood waters representing the Romans also sounds a lot like exile.
 Perhaps half of the people of Jerusalem were killed or exiled after the Jewish War?57

 Fulfilled!
-Matthew 24:40 Commentary: Two Reasons why Matthew 24:40 is Not about the Rapture
+A Full Preterist View and Commentary of Matthew 24:40: Two Reasons why Matthew 24:40 is Not about the Rapture

 Matthew 24:40 is often mistakenly cited as evidence of the rapture.
 Rapture theorists identify those who are taken in v.
 40 as the righteous who are raptured.
 Preterist Author Charles Meek points out that this verse does not appear to be referring to the rapture since in the context of this verse those who are taken in v.
 40 are the wicked, not the righteous, since it was the unrighteous who were taken away by Noah’s flood in v.
 39.58